mjbots/moteus/docs/troubleshooting/limited-torque.md

 Similarly, if the commanded velocity exceeds either the velocity limit, `velocity.max_velocity`, or `servo_stats.motor_max_velocity`, then it is truncated to stay within.
-This also is not reported via this mechanism.
+These limits are not reported via the fault code mechanism.

 ## Resolution